GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

    # The JSON file containing the TINK Wrapped data-key to use for encryption
    export WRAPPED_KEY_FILE="<path-to-the-data-encryption-key-file>"

+   # The JSON file containing the TINK Wrapped data-key to use for encryption
+   export WRAPPED_KEY_FILE="dek.json"
    ````

 1. Run the script to set the environment variables: